pyMBE-dev/pyMBE/CONTRIBUTING.md

 ## Community standards
 We aim to keep the pyMBE community an open and friendly space for researchers to collaborate in developing tools for building coarse-grained models of polyelectrolytes and biomolecules.
-We adhere to the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md) v2.1 to provide guidelines on the expected behaviour of the members of our community, which we hope it contributes to a healthy and a positive enviroment for our developers and users.
+We adhere to the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md) v2.1 to provide guidelines on the expected behavior of the members of our community, which we hope it contributes to a healthy and a positive environment for our developers and users.